prince-wayne/portfolio-2.2/Developer Notes/Ideas for improvement.md

 ## Global Improvement

+### Prerender, suspend, lazy

+**Summary:** A prerender would save upwards of 3 renders per loadfile call, roughly, and lazy loading is a simple improvement that reduces inital time along side memory usage.

+prerenders as of **10/14/25**
+- project display,
+- skills (both inline and grid)

 ### Code readibility and scalibility

 we should find the time to learn and use custom pathing/ with: